 No student shall be involuntarily removed by the Charter School for any reason unless the parent or guardian of the student has been provided written notice of intent to remove the student no less than five schooldays before the effective date of the action.
-The written notice shall be in the native language of the student or the student’s parent or guardian or, if the student is a foster child or youth, or a homeless child or youth, the student’s educational rights holder, and shall inform him or her of the right to procedures specified below for , before the effective date of the action.
-If the student’s parent, guardian, or educational rights holder the student shall remain enrolled and shall not be removed until the Charter School issues a final decision.
-As used herein, “involuntarily removed” includes disenrolled, dismissed, transferred, or terminated, but does not suspension or expulsion below.
+The written notice shall be in the native language of the student or the student’s parent or guardian or, if the student is a foster child or youth, or a homeless child or youth, the student’s educational rights holder, and shall inform him or her of the basis for which the pupil if being involuntarily removed and their right to request a hearing to challenge the involuntary removal.
+If a parent/guardian/educational rights holder requests a hearing, the Charter School shall utilize the same hearing procedures specified below for expulsion, before the effective date of the action to involuntarily remove the student..
+If the student’s parent, guardian, or educational rights holder requests a hearing, the student shall remain enrolled and shall not be removed until the Charter School issues a final decision.
+As used herein, “involuntarily removed” includes disenrolled, dismissed, transferred, or terminated, but does not include removals for misconduct which may be grounds for suspension or expulsion as enumerated below.

+Procedures

 A. Grounds for Suspension and Expulsion of Students